 The International Code Council is the global leader in building safety.
 Global Services focuses on expanding the Code Council’s presence in support of our clients and stakeholders, and on increasing the successful international implementation of the Code Council’s systems and expertise.

 Building safety is truly a global objective, and communities throughout the world rely on the expertise of the Code Council in achieving safety and performance in the built environment.
-The Global Services team works with all members of the Code Council family of companies to promote our knowledge, resources, programs and services throughout the international building safety community.
+The Global Services team works with all members of the Code Council family of solutions to promote our knowledge, resources, programs and services throughout the international building safety community.
+The work of the International Code Council supports the United Nations Sustainable Development Goals.

 The International Code Council is proud to be a Strategic Partner of the U.S. Department of Commerce International Trade Administration to facilitate international transparency and harmonization in codes and standards that impact the built environment.